-Extremism and Radicalisation
+Extremism and radicalisation

-Manor Farm has a legal duty to protect children from the risk of radicalisation and of being drawn into extremism.
-There are many reasons why a child might be vulnerable to radicalisation, including:
+All childcare settings have a legal duty to protect children from the risk of radicalisation and being drawn into extremism.
+There are many reasons why a child might be vulnerable to radicalisation, e.g.

-- Feeling alienated or alone - Seeking a sense of identity - o Suffering from mental health issues, such as depression - o Desire for adventure or to be part of a larger cause - o Associating with others who may hold extremist beliefs
+- feeling alienated or alone - seeking a sense of identity or individuality - suffering from mental health issues such as depression

+• desire for adventure or wanting to be part of a larger cause • associating with others who hold extremist beliefs.

-Signs that child may be at risk of radicalisation include:
+Signs that a child might be at risk of radicalisation include:

-- Changes in behaviour, for example becoming withdrawn or aggressive - Claiming that terrorist attacks and violence are justified - Viewing violent extremist material online - o Possessing or sharing violent extremist material
+- changes in behaviour, for example becoming withdrawn or aggressive claiming that terrorist attacks and violence are justified - viewing violent extremist material online - possessing or sharing violent extremist material

-If a member of staff suspects that a child is at risk of becoming radicalised, they will refer their concerns to the Setting Safeguarding Lead, who will in turn refer them to the LADO
+If a member of staff suspects that a child is at risk of becoming radicalised, they will record any relevant information or observations on a Logging a concern form, and refer the matter to the DSL.